top of page

 Parent: Perhaps.
 But I think I'll let her write on her own for now.***

-On the surface of things the parent's response sounds plausible.
-However, can you imagine the reaction this would get in a music scenario?
+On the surface of things this parent's response sounds plausible.
+However, imagine the following scenario:

 Parent: My daughter loves playing the piano.
 She says she wants to play a concerto.